acs107102/langchainRAG/README.md

-# 📚 AI Learning Platform (Powered by LangChain & RAG)
+# 📚 AI Learning Platform

-This is an AI-powered learning platform that utilizes **LangChain** and **Retrieval-Augmented Generation (RAG)** techniques to process PDF course materials, provide intelligent Q&A, generate quizzes, and support error review for better learning retention.
+This is an AI-powered learning platform that uses **LangChain** and **Retrieval-Augmented Generation (RAG)** techniques to process PDF course materials, provide intelligent Q&A, generate quizzes, and support error review for better learning retention.

 ## ✨ Features